Registry of Deeds Reopening – changes to onsite access

 Appointments must be reserved in advance via our online booking system.
 You will be asked to specify whether appointment is for essential legal purposes or historical research purposes.

-There are currently two types of appointments available:
+There are currently four types of appointments available:

 - Access to Abstract Books;

-- Access to Lands & Names Index and Transcript Books.
+- Access to Lands & Names Index and Transcript Books (for legal purposes)

-Lists can be submitted at the time of booking or sent to firstname.lastname@example.org.
-Final lists must be submitted by 15.00 the day prior to a morning appointment and before 10.00 the day of an afternoon appointment.
+Lists can be submitted at the time of booking or sent to firstname.lastname@example.org at least 1 hour before your appointment start time.
 Volume lists must be submitted in chronological order.

 Arriving at the Registry of Deeds

 Visitors will be asked to confirm their booking at reception upon arrival.
-Photographic identification is required to facilitate effective contact tracing in the event of a confirmed case of Covid-19.
+Photographic identification is required.

 You will be required to place personal belongings in a secure locker in reception.
 You can bring pencils, notepaper and electronic devices with you for note-taking.
 You will then be directed to one of our public rooms and your assigned desk.